 I think the positive thing is we have seen a continuous progress in civilization just by what people say.
 Look at how much we care about human rights and big international organizations.
 People might criticize them, but it is a huge bonus to have the United Nations and the World Health Organization.
 We won’t stop there—I think the next step is to embed in that the consideration for other species and consideration for our common environment.
 I don’t see why it should stop.
 This is the way we can all survive together.
 Evolution may push us: maybe a gene will be selected, a variation that will make us perceive our interdependence more, because if we bring about the sixth major extinction of species, we are in terribly bad position.
 Species build up to their own demise by, at some point, getting something wrong about the way they should change their functioning.
 We would not have been smart enough to see the next turning point.
 There’s a race out there between degrading the environment to the point that it threatens our survival or using that intelligence to change the culture.

-A Plea for the Animals: The Moral, Philosophical, and Evolutionary Imperative to Treat All Beings with Compassion is available from Shambhala Publications on Oct.
-4.
+A Plea for the Animals: The Moral, Philosophical, and Evolutionary Imperative to Treat All Beings with Compassion is available from Shambhala Publications.